LM Studio alternatives

 From local chat to full workflow.

-Download Studio and put your local models on a canvas with generation, agents, and RAG.
+Download Studio and put your local models on a canvas with generation, agents, and document search.